Skip to content

 df_monitor_name Alert strategy name

-df_monitor_type Type: Custom monitoring events are custom, SLO events are slo, intelligent inspection events are fixed as bot_obs
+df_monitor_type Type: custom monitoring events are custom, SLO events are slo, intelligent inspection events are fixed as bot_obs

-df_monitor_checker Execution function name, such as: custom_metric etc.
+df_monitor_checker Execution function name, such as custom_metric

 df_monitor_checker_id Monitor ID